sean0923/graphql-net-ninja/README.md

   }

-- then argument can take those variables
+- then argument can take those variables this.props.addBookMutation({
+    variables: {
+      name: this.state.name,
+      genre: this.state.genre,
+      authorId: this.state.authorId,
+    },
+  });

 - pass args in front-end as variables({...})
 - mutation will happen but update shows up only when refreshed